bobbylcraig/bobbylcraig.github.io/_posts/2019-09-23-on-code-monkeys.md

 ### Code Monkeys Suck The Creativity Out Of Development

-Code monkeys remove the creativity and art from coding.
+Like it or not, coding is just as much an art as it is a science.
+I've even heard of folks who programmatically generate art with code (how cool is that?!?!).
+While `print('hello world!')` will always do what you'd expect, it's painfully evident that poorly constructed systems were poorly constructed once you start working with them.
+My intention isn't to malign those whom occasionally use ✨ Stack Overflow ✨ (because, surprise surprise, we all do), but for each developer I've heard that's excited to work on a greenfield project and architect something from top to bottom there's another developer that "just wants to be told what to do". _Yawn_.

 <br />

 Perhaps it's the former Liberal Arts College student in me, but I don't think we need more Code Monkeys.
 In fact, while it's important to have developers that know the ins and outs of parallel computing and designing operating systems, I also think it's important to have more philosophers and classicists that are developers––more artists and historians.
+Development needs folks who care about accessibility and optimization, and I think pulling from a wider audience might help that (sound familiar?).
 Maybe this would remedy the issue?

 <div class="hr">&nbsp;</div>